nsndimt/ChemSynthesis/README.md

-Code for "From Literature to Lab: LLM powered catalyst synthesis Protocol Generation"
+# From Literature to Lab: LLM powered catalyst synthesis Protocol Generation

+Code files and bash scripts are host in this repo

 Dataset are hosted at Zenodo [URL](https://zenodo.org/records/16948950)